Census hits milestone as states worry about deadline switch

 “Now we’re in uncharted territory, with a dramatically extended time-frame for self-response and door-knocking not scheduled to start for another two months,” said Steven Romalewski, director of CUNY Mapping Service at the Center for Urban Research.
 “The new time-frame provides an unprecedented opportunity to boost self-response rates and therefore reduce the universe of households that will need to be counted in-person — perhaps substantially.”

-The final self-response rate was 66.5% during the 2010 census when most respondents mailed back answered paper questionnaires.
+The final self-response rate was 66.5% during the 2010 census when most households mailed back answered paper questionnaires.

-This was the first once-a-decade census in which most respondents were encouraged to fill out their forms online, and the overwhelming majority of respondents have answered via the Internet.
+This was the first once-a-decade census in which most households were encouraged to fill out their forms online, and the overwhelming majority of respondents — about 4 out of 5 households — have answered via the Internet.
 People can also respond by telephone or by mailing back their questionnaires.

 The 2020 census will determine how many congressional seats each state gets and the distribution of $1.5 trillion in federal funding.